 Students of the UNLV School of Medicine, as well as students of the other health sciences programs, have full access to the Lied Library on the Maryland Campus.
-A dedicated Health Sciences Librarian, as well as over 35 faculty librarians, are available at the Lied Library, for consultation, instruction, or other information needs.
+A dedicated Health Sciences Librarian, in addition to over 35 faculty librarians, are available at the Lied Library for consultation, instruction, or other information needs.
 Lied Library comprises 302,000 square feet, and includes more than 400 public computer workstations, 16 wired group study rooms, five media viewing rooms, and five smart classrooms.
-Because there is not yet a separate ‘bricks and mortar’ health sciences library building at UNLV, print books, journals, multimedia and other resources can be found at the UNLV Lied Library on the Maryland campus.
 The library is staffed almost 100 hours per week during the academic year.

 Health Sciences Library Staff

-- Xan Goodman, Health Sciences Librarian, and Liaison to the School of Dental Medicine, the School of Nursing, the School of Allied Health Sciences and the School of Community Health Sciences.
+- Xan Goodman, Health Sciences Librarian, and Liaison to the School of Nursing, the School of Allied Health Sciences, and the School of Community Health Sciences